omoikhekpen/caninewelfare/README.md

 ## What the Project Is About

 - **Purpose:**
-  The website aims to help dog owners, shelter workers, and animal lovers learn more about canine welfare, so every dog gets the care it deserves.
+  The website aims to help dog owners, shelter workers, and animal lovers learn more about canine welfare so that every dog gets the care it deserves.

 - **Key Sections:**
   - **Overview:** Explains what canine welfare means, including concepts like the Five Freedoms.
   - **Welfare Issues & Case Studies:** Discusses challenges such as stress, aggression, and the importance of proper training.
   - **Resources & Further Reading:** Provides a list of articles and guides to learn more about dog care.
-  - **Contact & About:** Shares a bit about me and why I created this project, plus ways to get in touch.
+  - **Contact & About:** Shares a bit about me, why I created this project, and how to get in touch.

 - **Design Theme:**
   The website features a friendly pink and brown color theme with helpful images (including one from Pixabay) and easy-to-read content.